YashGoti/crtsh/README.md

 # crtsh.py
-A Python Script to Get Subdomain using https://crt.sh
+A Python Utility / Script to Get Subdomain using https://crt.sh

 #### Requirements
 ```